 Do you need to put the contract out for tender?

 Gaining budgetary sign off, particularly in a healthcare setting can be a complicated and dauting task.
 Thankfully Checkit’s Automated Monitoring + systems are listed on the NHS Supply Chain Medical National Framework Agreement.
 We are also fully versed in the tendering process.
-Once you have gathered together your case for automation, you can then justify the expenditure against the savings, in terms of staff time and stock protected.
+Once you have gathered together your case for automation, you can justify the expenditure against the savings, in terms of staff time and stock protected.

 How should you or your staff be notified of a temperature alarm?